 - South Africa accounts for around 70 % of the ostriches slaughtered in the world and has a similar stake in the worldwide ostrich population.
 The country’s climate, experience and expertise are the main factors in its favour.

-- Poor economic growth globally has placed a damper on luxury items like ostrich feathers and leather.
+- Poor economic growth globally and the cancellation of carnivals and festivals due to Covid-19 lockdowns has placed a damper on luxury items like ostrich feathers and leather.

 - The main competitors are emerging industries in the East and South America, and Australia.

 - The export of ostrich products is covered in the Department of Agriculture, Land Reform and Rural Development (DALRRD) annual Ostrich Market Value Chain Profile.
 Find this document on the Directorate Marketing’s web pages at www.dalrrd.gov.za.

 Ostrich products are leather, feathers, meat, tourism, arts & crafts.
 Find the menu options for each product at www.ostrichsa.co.za.

 Prolonged drought and Covid-19 have contributed to uncertainty and difficult times in the ostrich industry.
 Some areas are in their sixth year of drought, and many farming units are in a state of extreme distress.

 Cost factors which affect this industry include the prices of input supplies (feed, fuel, grain etc.) and production processes.
 No production of crops like Lucerne in drought areas mean that feed has to be transported from some distance away, increasing costs.